How To Go Trick-Or-Treating With Your Dog

 If your dog likes meeting new people, he might like trick-or-treating, but you should keep in mind some safety tips if you do decide to take your pup with you.

-The Dodo spoke to Dr. Sarah Wooten, a veterinarian with Pumpkin Pet Insurance, and Dr. Linda Simon, a veterinary surgeon and a veterinary consultant for FiveBarks, to find out how to take your dog trick-or-treating for a safe and fun time.
+We spoke to Dr. Sarah Wooten, a veterinarian with Pumpkin Pet Insurance, and Dr. Linda Simon, a veterinary surgeon and a veterinary consultant for FiveBarks, to find out how to go trick-or-treating with your dog for a safe and fun time.

 Will my dog like trick-or-treating?